 The acronym SSL stands for Secure Sockets Layer, and it is a technique for encrypting information when it passes through the Internet, in order to guarantee that private or sensitive data always stays secure.
 Because of the way that the Internet is designed, when clients send private data to a site, it might actually pass through dozens of different servers and network systems before it reaches the destination it was intended for.
 As that stage, any one of these other networks or servers could steal your clients’ data unless it is properly encrypted.
+Understanding what are SSL certificates will help your platfrom from being data robbed.

 Common sense dictates that securing your data using encryption is a must in any situation in which there is a chance of incurring monetary losses or legal damages due to lack of protection and security.
 Let’s take a look at the various circumstances in which SSL certifications might be required: